anjathiart/100-days-of-code/r2-log.md

 - Venture into Tensor Flow / ML with Python

 ## Log
+### R1D20 2020-12-07
+Linguilearn.
+Added in pagination in the api and frontend.
+I need to iron out some issues though with the page count etc going back to defaults re-mount

 ### R1D19 2020-12-06
 Linguilearn.
 Worked on responsive Layout.
 I have a good layout now that changes nicely for different screen sizes.